 The main source of income for the Trust is contracts with commissioners for health care services.
-In 2020/21, the majority of the trust's income from NHS commissioners was in the form of block contract arrangements.
-During the first half of the year the trust received block funding from its commissioners.
-For the second half of the year, block contract arrangements were agreed at an Integrated Care System/Sustainability and Transformation Partnership level.
+In 2021/22 and 2020/21, the majority of the trust's income from NHS commissioners was in the form of block contract arrangements.
+The Trust receives block funding from its commissioners, where funding envelopes are set at an Integrated Care System level.
+For the first half of the 2020/21 comparative year these blocks were set for individual NHS providers directly, but the revenue recognition principles are the same.
 The related performance obligation is the delivery of healthcare and related services during the period, with the trust's entitlement to consideration not varying based on the levels of activity performed.

-The Trust has received additional income outside of the block and system envelopes to reimburse specific costs incurred and other income top-ups to support the delivery of services.
+The Trust also receives additional income outside of the block payments to reimburse specific costs incurred and, in 2020/21, other income top-ups to support the delivery of services.
 Reimbursement and top-up income is accounted for as variable consideration.